What is Autoimmune Disease?

 6. Multiple Sclerosis (MS)

-Multiple sclerosis is a specific immune system malfunction which causes damage to healthy nerves, disrupting the flow of nerve signals. immune system eats away at the protective sheath that covers nerves.
+Multiple sclerosis is a specific immune system malfunction that causes damage to healthy nerves, disrupting the flow of nerve signals. immune system eats away at the protective sheath that covers nerves.

 People with MS experience symptoms caused by nerve damage and impaired nerve signaling, such as blindness, muscle weakness, numbness, poor coordination, cognitive problems, and problems with urination and defecation.